-So your midwife said to start eating dates because you are approaching your due date, and you’re looking at the giant container you bought from Costco and wondering how in the world you are going to get 8-10 of those suckers down the hatch every day?
-Have no fear, I have assembled some recipes for you to make the task less daunting and maybe even delicious and fun.
+So your midwife said to start eating dates because you are approaching your due date (and some evidence shows that they can shorten pregnancy), and you’re looking at the giant container you bought from Costco and wondering how in the world you are going to get 6-10 of those suckers down the hatch every day?
+Have no fear, I have collected some recipes for you to make the task less daunting and maybe even delicious and fun.

 Short answer: The earlier, the better; but keep reading and I’ll explain why (even though you may not like what I have to tell you.)